Jonghan-park/jonghan-park.github.io/_posts/2022-07-14-deploy-with-netlify&heroku.md

 },
 ```

 in `server/package.json` file.

 5. Change port(?)

-6. Creaqa a remote connection with Heroku
+6. Create a remote connection with Heroku

 - Make sure I'm in the root directory and type `heroku git:remote -a mern-social-login`
   This process will create a remote connection with Heroku and create a branch.